p4nd4m01um/team17/Criteria.md

 _**4. Bus protocols:**_

 The sensors come with a support for various bus protocols.
-But, we prefer to use UART (Universal Asynchronous Receiver-Transmitter) as we have only 1 Data bus and, due to the simplicity in programming it.
+But, we prefer to use UART (Universal Asynchronous Receiver-Transmitter) as we can use 1 Data bus to achieve our requirements and also, due to the simplicity in programming it.
 The 40-bit data response signal from Temperature sensor is given in the wiki.

 Single-bus data is used for communication between RPI and DHT22, it costs 5ms for single time communication.
-This is pre processing latency.
+This is a latency caused due to data processing.

 _**5. How many channels?**_

+A total number of 3 channels were ussed for the project.
+Namely:
 * Motor
 * PIR sensor
 * Temperature and Humidity sensor